 You Can Migrate Content From Within The Dashboard

-You have produced, reviewed and approved your content.
+You have produced, reviewed, and approved your content.
 Time to copy and paste and deal with those last pesky formatting problems in your publishing site and tweak them, right?
 With GatherContent’s robust migration capabilities, you won’t have to do this anymore.
-From within the dashboard, you can export to a number of publishing platforms and in a number of formats including WordPress, Word, PDF, Excel, Sitecore and more as seen below.
+From within the dashboard, you can export to a number of publishing platforms and in a number of formats including WordPress, Word, PDF, Excel, Sitecore, and more as seen below.

 It Was Designed with Agencies in Mind

 Even before the COVID-19 pandemic struck the most dynamic agencies – Pearl Lemon included – across a number of niches, but especially marketing – were making use of remote workforces.
 The fact is, as the pandemic has now proved in many cases, in the 21st century, you may not need an office anymore.
-Google and Amazon have already stated their global workforce will stay home until at least summer 2021, and lots of companies are preparing to do the same.
+Google and Amazon have already started their global workforce will stay home until at least summer 2021, and lots of companies are preparing to do the same.

 The fact is that remote teams are diverse, flexible and allow an agency to provide the kind of 24/5 service clients are coming to expect.
 But there is no doubt that a lot can get lost across the miles, especially when it comes to content creation and distribution if you do not have a solid system in place.

 GatherContent was designed to be that system for content.
 It’s not perfect – we wish, for example, that social media integration were involved as well, as any social content has to be in line with the rest of your message as closely as possible to be successful – but perhaps that will come, down the line.